nayyarrazamalhi/myfirstrepository/README.md

 Git is a version control system that lets you manage and keep track of your source code history.
 GitHub is a cloud-based hosting service that lets you manage Git repositories.

 Modified, Staged, Commit

+soft: only changes HEAD, but doesn't change staged files in index or working files.
+mixed: moves HEAD and updates the index with the contents of the revision to which HEAD now points.
+hard: moves HEAD and updates the index and working directory—this is the only version of reset that can cause data loss.